 Due to their large size it is important not to over-exercise your pup at a young age as it will place strain on his rapidly growing joints.
 It is also important to ensure that he does not jump from any height, such as off the bed or a garden wall as he is also susceptible to injury.

-This big boy needs around 4 cups of food a day.
+This big boy needs around 4 cups of food a day, which is a more significant amount of food than you’d feed a normal purebred boxer.
 Be careful though, he will eat as much as he can find so keep the food under lock and key!
 Keep treats to a minimum when they are not being used for training, as at 100 pounds, the extra weight is something this dude and his joints could do without!

 Good quality food is the key to keeping your pooch healthy, both for when he is growing and in later life.
 A low calcium and calorific diet are important to help prevent the health issues described in the next paragraph.